oyama/pico-w-usb-failures/README.md

 BOARD=pico_w, TinyUSB not ready, USB_SIE_STATUS=0x40050015 disconnect, VBUS low
 ```

 The USB connection status recognized by the devices matches the device recognition status on the host PC side.
-Interestingly, if you boot the Pico in `BOOTSEL mode` while powered by VSYS and connect it to the host PC, the `RPI RP2` disk will mount, but in the case of Pico W, there is no change in USB connection status, and the disk does not mount.

 ### Actual voltage of VBUS